zenixls2/overloadf/README.md

 - const function overloading
 - different privacy setting on function overloading (will pickup the privacy setting in first function and apply to all)
-- function overloading inside traits
+- function overloading inside traits (for limited cases)

 ### Examples:
 simple one: